 - TAKE OFF NOISY JEWELRY.
 Long earrings, bracelets, necklaces can sometimes create unwanted background noise on calls (by clicking against your earbuds

 - BE WELL LIT.
 On video calls, lighting is surprisingly important.
-Science shows that the more well lit you are, the more engaging it is for others on the call.
+Science shows that the better lit you are, the more engaging it is for others on the call.

 - SOLID COLORS ARE SAFE.
 On video calls, patterns like stripes and checkers can have some psychedelic effects and can get overemphasized.